What Happens After Treatment for Multiple Myeloma?

 Almost any cancer treatment can have side effects.
 Some last for a few weeks to several months, but others can be permanent.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 It’s also important to keep your medical insurance.
 Myeloma is rarely curable at this time.
 It may go away for a while, but the disease is likely to come back again.
 When that happens, the last thing you want is to have to worry about paying for treatment.
-The American Cancer Society document When Your Cancer Comes Back: Cancer Recurrence gives you information on how to manage and cope with this phase of your treatment.
+See Coping With Cancer Recurrence for information on how to manage and cope with this phase of your treatment.

 Seeing a new doctor